kaaproject/kaa-rfcs/0004-ecs2ext-protocol/README.md

 ```

 ### Extension data transfer to clients

-Extensions MUST send message to ECS using `reply to` NATS field value or to the next subject: `kaa.v1.service.{service-instance-name}.ecs2ext.ExtensionData`.
+ExtensionData messages are used by extension services for transferring data to ECS services.
+Non-affinity session messages MUST be published to a [service instance-wide subject](/0003-messaging-ipc/README.md#Service-instance-wide-subjects):

+  `kaa.v1.service.{service-instance-name}.ecs2ext.ExtensionData`

+  where `{service-instance-name}` is the target ECS service instance name.

+In case of affinity sessions ExtensionData message MUST be published to the [service replica-specific subject](/0003-messaging-ipc/README.md#Service-replica-specific-subjects) defined by the `replyTo` subject in the previously received message that set up the session affinity.

+Extensions MAY also set `replyTo` subject when sending ExtensionData messages according to the [session affinity](/0003-messaging-ipc/README.md#Session-affinity) rules.

-The NATS message is a JSON-encoded Avro object.
+The NATS message payload is an Avro object.
 The Avro schema can be found [here](./ExtensionData.avsc).

 Example of an ExtensionData message with payload: